 In previous posts, we covered the soft costs of planning for your ADU and the hard costs of construction for your custom unit.
 But once you have determined your budget for your ADU, how do you decide where to splurge on design upgrades—or alternatively, where to save money with budget-friendly decisions?

 In the first part of my conversation with Cottage's Head of ADU Design and Delivery Anamika Goyal, we covered where to splurge or save for your ADU's design and space planning.
-In the second part of our discussion, we cover how to navigate the various exterior and interior space choices you have for your ADU, in-law unit, granny flat, or tiny home.
+In the second part of our discussion, we cover how to navigate the various exterior and interior space choices you have for your ADU, in-law apartment, granny flat, or tiny home.
 There are so many types of ADUs, and so many customization options to choose from.

 Anamika has designed ADUs of all shapes and sizes as the head of Cottage's Design Studio.
 Previously, Anamika has held roles as an Architectural Designer at KieranTimberlake and a Design Manager at WeWork.